PDBeurope/protein-cluster-conformers/README.md

 # Monomeric protein conformational state clustering

 These scripts can be used to cluster a parsed set of monomeric protein chains via a global conformational change metric based on CA distances.
-Once the peptide chains destined for clustering have been specified, a pairwise CA distance matrix for each chain is produced.
-Distance difference matrices are then generated, again, pairwise but between CA distance matrices here.
-Therefore, for `N` unique peptide chains, `N` CA distance matrices and `N^2` distance difference matrices are generated.
+Once the polypeptide chains destined for clustering have been specified, a pairwise CA distance matrix for each chain is produced.
+Distance difference matrices are then generated, again, pairwise but between CA distance matrices.
+Therefore, for `N` unique peptide chains, `N` CA distance matrices and `N*(N-1)/1` distance difference matrices are generated. _NB: the score between A->B is the same as B->A_.

-Additional scripts are provided to cluster the chains based on distance-based scores calculated from all pairwise distance difference matricies, as well as scripts to produce dendrograms of the clustering results, swarm plots of the scores, and heatmaps for each distance difference matrix.
+Additional scripts are provided to cluster the chains based on distance-based scores calculated from all pairwise distance difference matricies, as well as scripts to produce dendrograms of the clustering results, and heatmaps for each distance difference matrix.

 Example input data is provided in the `benchmark_data/examples` folder, including scripts to download and save data from the [PDBe-KB's benchmark conformational state dataset](http://ftp.ebi.ac.uk/pub/databases/pdbe-kb/benchmarking/distinct-monomer-conformers/).
 Example scripts are included in `examples`, which run complete executions of the entire pipeline for a selection of structures from several difference UniProt accessions.